Structured Content

 https://da.live/#/<ORG>/<SITE> - Create a new folder (e.g.,

-/forms,/data, or any custom name) - This folder will store all your structured content documents
+/forms,/products, or any custom name) - This folder will store all your structured content documents

 Enable the Structured Content Editor: